simeononsecurity/simeononsecurity.ch/content/articles/the-best-linux-distros-for-privacy-and-security/index.en.md

 {{< youtube id="xZkudBtPgiE" >}}

 [Tails](https://tails.boum.org/) is a security-focused Linux distribution that is designed to preserve privacy and anonymity.
 It routes internet connections through the Tor network by default, providing users with anonymous browsing and communication.
 Tails also includes built-in encryption tools and secure deletion options to protect user data.
-It is a popular choice for journalists, whistleblowers, and individuals who require a high level of privacy.
+It's a popular choice for journalists, whistleblowers, and individuals who require a high level of privacy.

 ______